Subject | Humanities & Social Sciences

 Hiroshima 1945: Atomic Bombing and Journalism ~John Hersey (1914-1993)~

-Hiroshima and Nagasaki are the first cities where the atomic bomb was used in warfare.
-Journalists in Japan were banned from reporting on the casualties and damages of the bombs, after the country came under occupation by the Allied Forces in September of 1945.
-The authorities feared it would interfere with implementing their policies.
 But the world would soon hear and see what had happened through the eyes of journalists from overseas.
-They witnessed the devastation first hand and filed their stories, knowing so well that they might go head to head with authorities.
+They witnessed the devastation firsthand and filed their stories, knowing so well that they might go head-to-head with the authorities.
 John Hersey, an American war correspondent, filed a story for The New Yorker in August 1946.
-His article sent a shockwave back home and led the US government to explain their justification for dropping the bomb: the use of the atomic bomb had spared the lives of one million US soldiers, which is how the US government legitimizes the bombings to this day.
-Revisiting how media reported or had not reported on the atomic bombings allows participants to think about the role of journalism vis-a-vis authorities and that of individual conscience.
-In this program, participants will watch videos produced by NHK WORLD-JAPAN and consider how journalists, governments and civilians had each sought out their roles in telling the stories of Hiroshima and Nagasaki to the world.
+His article sent a shockwave back home and led the US government to provide its justification for dropping the bombs: The use of the atomic bomb had spared the lives of one million US soldiers.
+This is how the US government legitimizes the bombings to this day.
+Revisiting how the media reported or had not reported on the atomic bombings allows participants to think about the role of journalism vis-à-vis authorities and that of individual conscience.

 Content/学習内容

-• ⏩Hersey worked as war correspondent during World War 2.
-He used his connection with the US military to get access to visiting Hiroshima in May 1946.
-There, he met Reverent Kiyoshi Tanimoto who would come to play a pivotal role in Hersey's coverage of the atomic bombing and the surviving victims hibakusha.
-Upon his return to the US, Hersey got in touch with the editor of The New Yorker and wrote what people often refer to as one of the masterpieces of the 20th century journalism, "Hiroshima."
-Because of the sensitive nature of his work, the publication was carried out in secrecy and Hersey took precaution to temporarily relocate his family from New York City to a remote location.
-His writing was a sensation.
-Henry Stimson, Secretary of War in WW2, reacted with a magazine article, which became the foundation for a US thinking to justify the dropping of the atomic bombs: it spared a million US soldiers' lives and brought an end to the war.
-Hersey was gradually shunned away from the US mainstream media and "Hiroshima" too had retreated from the front line of the world affairs for the time.
+• Hersey was a war correspondent during World WarⅡ.
+He used his connection with the US military to get access to visit Hiroshima in May 1946.
+There, he met Reverend Kiyoshi Tanimoto who would come to play a pivotal role in Hersey's coverage of the atomic bombing and the survivors known as hibakusha.
+Upon his return to the US, Hersey got in touch with the editor of The New Yorker magazine and wrote what people often refer to as one of the masterpieces of the 20th-century journalism, "Hiroshima."
+Because of the sensitive nature of his work, the publication was carried out in secrecy and Hersey took the precaution to temporarily relocate his family from New York City to a remote location.

 • Designated TV Programs: NHK WORLD-JAPAN "Hiroshima Revealed" (2015)